 Oregon's 2.3 million-acre Fremont-Winema National Forest offers many scenic vistas of vibrant oranges and yellows, and Idaho's Teton Scenic Byway is a must-see with its variety of colors dotting the mountain range.
 You might be surprised to find so many hues in Alaska's Denali National Park, but the area's breathtaking beauty gets much more colorful in the fall.
 Keep in mind that fall starts early and ends quickly in Denali, so make your way up there in late August or early September to catch the park's brilliant reds and oranges.

 West and Southwest

-The Rio Chama in Abiquiu, New Mexico.
-(Photo: Larry1732/Flickr)
+The Rio Chama in Abiquiu, New Mexico, is colorful in the fall.
+(Photo: Larry1732 [CC by 2.0]/Flickr)

-New Mexico's Sangre De Christo mountains are splattered in orange, gold and yellow ever fall and offer a wealth of photo opportunities, and you can never go wrong with a trip to the Lake Tahoe area during this time of year.
+New Mexico's Sangre de Cristo mountains are splattered in orange, gold and yellow every fall and offer a wealth of photo opportunities.
+You can never go wrong with a trip to the Lake Tahoe area during this time of year.
 The fall color show lasts for weeks here, and the gorgeous foliage provides the perfect backdrop for the variety of outdoor activities available at Lake Tahoe.

 Want to get in the autumn leaf-hunting mood?
 Here's a look at autumn in New England.